-Your body’s controlled by hormones.
+Your body is controlled by hormones.

 “The thyroid is a butterfly-shaped endocrine gland that sits low on the front of the neck,” says Dr. Rocio Salas-Whalen, a triple board-certified endocrinologist and the founder of New York Endocrinology in New York City.
-“The thyroid gland’s primary function is to produce thyroid hormones, which regulate your metabolism, among other vital body functions like body temperature, muscle strength, menstrual cycle and more.”
+“The thyroid gland’s primary function is to produce thyroid hormones, which regulate your metabolism among other vital body functions like body temperature, muscle strength, menstrual cycle and more.”

-Symptoms can vary.
+Thyroid symptoms can vary.

-“Each person is different” in terms of the symptoms they experience, Firek says.
+“Each person is different” in terms of the symptoms of thyroid disease they experience, Firek says.
 Some patients will show few symptoms, while others might have most of these on the list.
 If you do have some of these signs, remember it might not be a thyroid issue at all.
 “Many of these (symptoms) are found with other non-thyroid related conditions,” he adds.

 1. Altered heart rate, aka your pulse

 “The symptoms that a patient may have are quite numerous and span all of the body systems,” Firek says.
-But a concerning and common one that could signal hypothyroidism is a slow pulse rate.
+One concerning and common one that could signal hypothyroidism is a slow pulse rate.
 Thyroid hormones help regulate how frequently your heart beats, and as such, too little hormone can result in a slower rate.
 In severe cases, this can lead to abnormally low heart rate and coma.

 At the other end of the spectrum, an increased heart rate — usually over 90 beats per minute when not exercising — can indicate your thyroid is putting out too much thyroid hormone.
 Your hands might be shaky as well.
 In severe cases, this elevated heart beat can lead to heart failure or irregular heart rhythms.